Inside FAISS: Billion-Scale Similarity Search

 Above, we visualize a simplified 2D slice of this space.
 Imagine this in 1024 dimensions.
 Finding the "nearest neighbor" for a query point is equivalent to finding the most similar item in your database.

-2. The Scale Problem
+2. The NN Problem at Scale

 3. FAISS to the Rescue